Hammer2900/Speech_Recognition_with_Tensorflow/README.md

 ## Architecture
 **Seq2Seq model**\
-As I mentioned above the model architecture is similar to the one used in "Listen, Attend and Spell".
+As I mentioned above the model architecture is similar to the one used in "Listen, Attend and Spell", i.e. we are using pyramidal bidirectional LSTMs in the encoder.
+This reduces the time resolution and enhances the performance on longer sequences.

 - Encoder-Decoder
 - Pyramidal Bidirectional LSTM